CodethinkLabs/bloodlight-firmware/README.md

 - continuous mode, the enabled LEDs will be always on, and the photodiodes will sense the lights from all LEDs.
 This is mainly for experimental purpose.

+## Reflection/transmissive detection mode

+With a single board, it can only work in reflection mode where the LEDs and photodiodes located on the same board, and photodiodes pick up the reflected lights from the LEDs.

+With 2 boards connected through SPI interface, it's possible to flash the LEDs on one board and receive the signals from the photodiodes on the other board.
+This makes penetrate data collection possible, and it can be used for Blood Oxygen detection for example.

+The same firmware has to be flashed onto the 2 boards, and the board triggers acquisition through USB is automatically chosen as SPI master, and the other board which is powered through the SPI headers will be SPI slave.

+The mother board will do all the ordinary jobs except flashing LED when it send the LED index to be flashed through SPI instead of light its own, and the daughter board will poll the SPI bus and flash LED when it received data.

+**NOTE: This feature is under experiment at moment**

 Device info
 -----------